 - Don't put anything over the keyboard

 - Keep your MacBook elevated, either on a box or a laptop stand.

 - Don't rest your MacBook on your bed while you're using it – duvets aren't great for heat distribution

 Checking the temperature

-There are third-party temperature monitors on the market that do tell you the actual internal temperature.
-One of the oldest tools on the market, the free CoconutBattery, is also one of the most basic that gets the job done.
+There are third-party temperature monitors that do tell you the actual internal temperature.
+One of the oldest tools on the market, the free CoconutBattery, gets the job done.
 With an iOS/iPadOS device connected to your Mac, the app will also give you a battery analysis of your mobile device.
 A premium CoconutBattery version is also available, which adds more diagnostics for a small fee.

 For a more advanced tool, consider iStat Menus.
 The app puts a broad range of information on the menu bar, including a CPU monitor, GPU, memory, network usage, disk gauge, and more.
 TG Pro and iStatistica are also worth considering.

 With typical use, your MacBook should maintain optimal temperatures.
 If it doesn't, refer to the tips above to check your setup and see how you MacBook is running, and if in doubt, contact Apple support.
 And there you have it – you now know how to check your MacBook's temperature – pretty easy, huh?

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.

 Bryan M. Wolfe is a staff writer at TechRadar, iMore, and wherever Future can use him.
 Though his passion is Apple-based products, he doesn't have a problem using Windows and Android.
 Bryan's a single father of a 15-year-old daughter and a puppy, Isabelle.
 Thanks for reading!